E-Kovtun/node-importance-for-attributed-networks/README.md

 # 🚀 Launch PINE

-To get more details on PINE framework and run PINE on your attributed networks, read below.
+To run PINE on your attributed network, follow steps below.

 ### Step 1.
 Set environment
 To start, create conda environment with the name 'pine_env' with proper dependencies by running: